josephkakai/AirBnB_clone/README.md

 * <a href="https://realpython.com/python-testing/">python unittest</a>

 ## Learning Objectives
-At the end of this project, you are expected to be able to <p style="color:red;">explain to anyone<p>, without the help of Google:
+At the end of this project, you are expected to be able to <p style="color:red">explain to anyone<p>, without the help of Google:

 ## General
 * How to create a Python package